klousiaj/docker-junit-rule/README.md

 ## Principle

 Uses https://github.com/spotify/docker-client to connect to the docker daemon API.

+You can see the latest and greatest build status by checking on the build at travis-ci.
+Travis CI runs the

 You should probably set the `DOCKER_HOST` and `DOCKER_CERT_PATH` on your machine.
 If they are not set and your are not on UNIX, the client will try to connect to `https://192.168.99.100:2376`,